On the 8th September 2022, Her Majesty Queen Elizabeth II passed away.

 George had a legitimate interest in trying to see where Charles I was buried as it was something of a question mark within the family, with Charles II trying – and failing – to see where it was exactly his father had been placed.
 Down George and Henry went; seeing 4 coffins in total – an infant of Queen Anne was also here – and promptly opened up Charles’ coffin to have a good old rummage, on April Fool’s day.

 His skin was found to be discoloured, his nose had rotted away and the change in pressure caused one of Charles’ eyes to pop all over the taphophilic monarch.
 We know this from an account written by Henry, who neglected to mention that George took a couple of souvenirs before his coffin was soldered up again.

 A tooth, a scrap of beard and the fourth cervical vertebrae of Charles eventually passed to Prince Albert, who under a very cross Queen Victoria’s instruction, had him return the body parts back into the vault in its own little wooden box in 1888.

 The Royal Vault has often been a temporary holding place whilst other places of rest have been prepared.

 Philip’s placing in the vault is similarly temporary: Edward VII was placed there in 1910 ahead of his own resting place and Philip’s mother was there for two decades before she was buried in Jerusalem.
-It is expected that when The Queen dies, he will be placed in the King George V Memorial Chapel alongside her, her father, mother and sister.
+Now that the Queen has died, the King George V Memorial Chapel will be opened and he will be reunited with Her Majesty as well as her father, mother and sister.